 The History of The Americano

-Apparently homesick Soldiers based in Italy would add additional water to their espresso shots to try and mimic their regular drip brewed coffee from home.
-There is no solid proof that this is how the Americano coffee was born and no one can say for sure, but the story seems to have some credibility as far as I’m concerned.
+Apparently, homesick Soldiers (1) based in Italy would add additional water to their espresso shots to try and mimic their regular drip-brewed coffee from home.
+There is no solid proof that this is how the Americano coffee was born, and no one can say for sure, but the story seems to have some credibility as far as I’m concerned.

 Difference Between Americano, Drip Coffee, and Espresso

-From just looking at the Americano coffee you would struggle to differentiate it from other popular beverages.
-Drip coffee, for example, looks almost identical when put side by side with Americano and an espresso shot also looks similar albeit smaller.
+From just looking at the Americano coffee, you would struggle to differentiate it from other popular beverages.
+Drip coffee, for example, looks almost identical when placed side by side with Americano and an espresso shot also looks similar albeit smaller.
 So what makes the Americano stand out?

 Drip brewed coffee is typically brewed using an automatic coffee maker however manual drip is also possible.
 The medium grind coffee grounds are placed in a filter and hot water is poured over the grounds and allowed to drain through and into your coffee cup.